AdamKyle/flare/resources/info/combat/section-1.md

 >
 > When fighting monsters in Purgatory: Enemies will attempt to ambush FIRST.
 Whereas fighting creatures outside of purgatory, you will attempt to ambush first.
 >
-> Finally, Ambushing takes place AFTER all reductions and [voidances](/information/voidance) are done, again at the beginning of the battle.
-This means if you were voided
+> Ambushing takes place AFTER all reductions and [voidances](/information/voidance) are done.
-> your **ambush will fail** however, your ambush resistance **will** still let you resist an ambush, but not your chance to counter, you will just counter at lower damage.
-> Being devoided will not affect your ambush or counter chances or resistances.
+>
 > Purgatory will not reduce or lower, nor will other planes or special locations, your ambush or counter chance or the enemies chances or resistances.
+>
+> Counters can trigger for defend, but only on your side and only if the enemy is not blocked.